Enrolling in benefits

 Unless otherwise noted, complete all benefit enrollment (or changes) in Workday – the log-in button is on the front page of the Employee Gateway.

 You must enroll within 30 days of your hire date.
-Most benefits take effect on the first day of the following month (NUHW employee benefits take effect on the 31st day after hire date).
+Most benefits take effect on the first day of the following month.
+(For Verdugo Hills employees, benefits start on hire date; double deductions for premiums may be incurred depending on hire date).